jacodetunde/UFOs/README.md

 Despite how responsive and intuitive this website is, it is just one page website.
 Also, it has no additional links for references.
 This can be improved, by adding additional pages of other articles that has been written on UFOs sightings.
 Images of UFOs can be added to the webpage to aid the understanding of the users of the page who have little understanding about UFOs.
+The webpage also need to have form that will collect the emails of the visitors to the site.